 Future Increase Rider

-A future purchase option enables you to increase your coverage amount.
-You can do this at designated future dates.
-Plus, you can do so without going through underwriting again.
+Your income will increase over time so a future increase rider allows you to increase your coverage at designated future dates.
+And, you can do so without going through underwriting again.

 Cost-of-Living Adjustment (COLA)

 A cost-of-living adjustment rider will increase your benefit amount each year you are disabled.

 Your expenses, i.e., your cost of living, increases each year with inflation.
 Let's say inflation averages 3% a year.
 A level benefit amount will have a third less purchasing power in 15 years.
 With a COLA rider, your benefits will keep pace with inflation.